EnerfisTeam/enectiva-web/readme.md

 ```
 hugo server
 ```
-To create a new post (We explain it bellow).
+To create a new post (We explain it below).
 If you can create a new post, please, close hugo server first.
 ```
 hugo new
 ```